 9. Make a large seating chart

 You can only assign tables to guests, and they can choose their seats if that’s the vibe you are going for.
-But again, making a seating chart for your wedding is to consider the guests before making this decision
+But again, when making a seating chart for your wedding, it is important to consider the guests before making this decision

-Pro and Cons: when everyone knows each other at that table, it might be ok without assigned seating or place cards, but if you’re mixing groups, it might be better to have assigned seating so they can skip the awkwardness of asking if someone is sitting on that spot because there’s so place cards.
+PROS AND CONS: When everyone knows each other at that table, it might be okay without assigned seating or place cards, but if you’re mixing groups, it might be better to have assigned seating so they can skip the awkwardness of asking if someone is sitting on that spot because there are no place cards.

-Remember that the flow is important, and you don’t want to have a large lineup of the crowd trying to wait while others look from their names on the place/name card table.
+Remember that the flow is important, and you don’t want to have a large lineup of the crowd trying to wait while others look for their names on the place/name card table.

 You can also add escort cards as your guests walk in to help them out!